Wednesday 10 February 2021

-Family members who are third-country nationals are required to apply for a residence card in order to remain in France for more than three months.
-Under European law such a permit must be delivered promptly by the authorities, with French law confirming that it should occur 'dans les meilleurs délais et dans le cadre d’une procédure accélérée'.
+Under European law a permit must be delivered promptly by the authorities, with French law confirming that it should occur 'dans les meilleurs délais et dans le cadre d’une procédure accélérée'.

 If they are to be salaried or run a business, then suitable proof of employment or a credible business proposition must be shown, unless they are to join an existing business with their spouse/partner.

 The residence card issued bears the words 'Carte de séjour de membre de la famille d'un citoyen de l'Union/EEE/Suisse -Toutes activités professionnelles'; its duration is aligned with the duration of the host family member's right of residence, but normally issued for five years.
 The card is issued free of charge, provided application is made within three months of entry into France.

 Although an application must be made within the three months of their entry, a late application cannot be a reason for refusal to grant a residence permit.